International Union for Conservation of Nature

 Expert Commissions:

-• Species Survival Commission – A science-based network of more than 8,000 volunteer experts from almost every country of the world.
+• Species Survival Commission (SSC) – A science-based network of more than 8,000 volunteer experts from almost every country.
 Features the IUCN Red List of Threatened Species.

 • Commission on Ecosystem Management – Promotes biodiversity conservation and sustainable development.
 Features the IUCN Red List of Ecosystems.

-• World Commission on Protected Areas – A network of 2,500 experts from 140 countries that mobilizes action in science, conservation, policy, and engagement to support well managed and connected parks and other protected areas.
-Develops global protected area standards and best practice guidelines.
+• World Commission on Protected Areas (WCPA) – A network of 2,500 experts from 140 countries that mobilizes action in science, conservation, policy, and engagement to support well-managed and connected parks and other protected areas. it develops global protected area standards and best practice guidelines.

-• Commission on Environment, Economic, and Social Policy – Generates and disseminates knowledge, mobilizes influence, and promotes actions to harmonize the conservation of nature with the critical social, cultural, environmental, and economic justice concerns of human societies.
-Develops a Natural Resource Governance Framework and the Human Dependency on Nature Framework.
+• Commission on Environmental, Economic and Social Policy (CEESP) – Generates and disseminates knowledge, mobilizes influence, and promotes actions to harmonize the conservation of nature with the critical social, cultural, environmental, and economic justice concerns of human societies.
+It develops a Natural Resource Governance Framework and the Human Dependency on Nature Framework.

-• World Commission on Environmental Law – A network of 100+ environmental law and policy experts from all regions of the world volunteering their knowledge and services in 10 specialist groups.
+• World Commission on Environmental Law (WCEL) – A network of 100+ environmental law and policy experts from all world regions volunteering their knowledge and services in 10 specialist groups.

-• Commission on Education and Communication – Works towards the co-creation of sustainable solutions through leading communication, learning and knowledge management in IUCN and the wider conservation community.
+• Commission on Education and Communication (CEC) – Works towards co-creating sustainable solutions through leading communication, learning and knowledge management in IUCN and the wider conservation community.

 Publications:

-Note: IUCN was founded in 1948 as the International Union for the Protection of Nature, and changed its name in 1956 to the International Union for Conservation of Nature and Natural Resources.
-It was also known as the World Conservation Union beginning in 1990, but the name is no longer commonly used since 2008.
-(MM)
+Note: IUCN was founded in 1948 as the International Union for the Protection of Nature and changed its name in 1956 to the International Union for Conservation of Nature and Natural Resources.
+It was also known as the World Conservation Union beginning in 1990 but is no longer commonly used since 2008.

 International Union for Conservation of Nature contributes to the following Sustainable Development Goals